riteshranjan007/titli/README.md

 -   **In Memory Cache**: LRU cache is used for in-memory

 ## System Components

 The System consists of 2 micro services

 -   Key Generator Service (Cron Job)
 -   Web Server

 **Why we need different Key Generation Service?**
 Reason: To avoid collision One the option was to rely on the fact that the due to large number of Permutations possibles, it is highly likely that there will be no collision of Hashes.
 But as when System will get filled, it the chances of collision are high.

 -   Checking the weather a key exists after generating key might cause delay in the API Response.

 -   To Overcome this, Key Generator Service keeps generating keys while making sure that Keys are not colliding.
 -   The Generated Keys are storing as Group of 100 - 1000 in MongoDB Documents
 -   When NodeJS Server starts, it reads a document and start consuming the keys.
+-   Assuming there will be multiple instances of Web Services, service when started will start with a collection of free keys (default to 100).
+This value is configurable and can be tuned according to load.

 -   Key Generator keeps checking if the the min free keys are less than threshold, then if generate next slot of keys.

 Cons:

 -   One the downside of this approach is this will take up lot memory in MongoDB.
 This can countered by generating only _N_ extra keys which can be configured based on the traffic.
 If we are getting 10 million Traffic Monthly, we can generate 10-20 Million extra keys only.

+-   On web server failure, the range of keys used by a service can will become used.
+This should not happen quite often and given we have range of 56 Billion keys, we can tolerate this.

+#### Scope of improvement

+-   Since the collection of free keys have seq id, a service coordinator like - **Zoo keeper** can be used to coordination of distribution of keys among multiple services based on Range.

 ### URL Code length